 Wet AMD treatments include:

-photodynamic therapy.
 In this treatment, a light-sensitive dye is injected into the body and accumulates in new blood vessels.
 When a laser is focused over the macula, the dye is activated and causes blood to stop leaking into the retina.
-This treatment rearely used today.
+This treatment rarely used today.

-Only Lucentis is approved by Health Canada and reimbursed in all Canadian provinces and territories.
+Only Lucentis and Eylea have been approved by Health Canada and reimbursed in some provinces and territories.

 Treatments for AMD are constantly evolving so it’s important to consult regularly with an eye doctor to learn about the latest developments.